 - 【Gear Up Without Added Cost】This survival gear straw will make your filtering experience sieve to the next level.
 1) Water Reserve - Fill the water pouch before leaving a water source 2) Body Gesture - 7-inch water tube allows you to drink without laying on the ground.
 3) Backflush - clear out all the dirty fibres with backwash syringe.
 Don’t forget to connect the straw with various standard water bottles.

 - 【Ultralight For Any Adventure】Lightweight and portable camping accessories weighs less than 3.5 ounces, which fit your hands, pocket, bag and act as a backpacking gear.
 It is ideal for hiking, camping and travelling.
-Always be prepared in emergency supplies ,pack a life straw inside your survival tools and emergency kit will help you reduce fear, anxiety, and losses during water shortage and other emergency circumstances.
+Always be prepared in emergency supplies will help you reduce fear, anxiety, and losses during water shortage and other emergency circumstances.

 Water can also be purified using chemical treatment, much like how pools and other large water containers are purified.
 Chlorine and Iodine are commonly used in the treatment of water, and should be used in small doses depending on how much water you’re intending to purify.
 Both of these chemicals kill pathogens and bacteria effectively, but won’t clear up any dirt or murkiness in the water.
 Again, this method is best used in tandem with another method to ensure the water is clear.
 When adding chlorine to water, make sure not to add too much.
 Normally, 3 or 4 drops per liter is enough to do its job.
 The same is similar for iodine, which needs around 5 or 7 drops depending on the quality of the water.
 When using iodine, make sure the water is lukewarm.